Blog SOC 1 vs SOC 2

 What to Expect During the Audit

-• Documentation Review: Auditors will review the documentation of your control processes.
-This includes policies, procedures, and records that demonstrate how controls are implemented.
+• Documentation Review: Auditors will review the documentation of your control processes, including policies, procedures, and records that demonstrate how controls are implemented.

 • Control Testing: For Type 1 reports, auditors evaluate the design of controls at a specific point in time.
 For Type 2 reports, they assess the operational effectiveness of controls over a period (usually six months to a year).